wp-plugins/oasis-workflow/readme.txt

 * Added a custom role called - Post Author.
 * Fixed "clear date" function on submit step popup.
 * Fixed Page/Post delete to delete the inbox items related to the deleted post/page.

+= Version 1.0.20 =
+* Fixed php error related to date locale (hopefully the last update related to date issues)
+* Tested for Wordpress 4.1.1